neopragma-training/provision-scratch-vm/README.md

-# provision-java-dev-training-vm
+# provision-scratch-vm

-Provision an instance of Ubuntu Linux with software to support programming exercises for a training course in Test-Driven Development and Object-Oriented Design in Java.
+Provision an instance of Ubuntu Linux to support Scratch for a training course or workshop for non-technical people to learn a little about programming and about lightweight software development methods.
 Once you have a provisioned VM, you can clone git repositories for one or more sample projects designed for use in training classes.
 These instructions are used by an instructor preparing a VM to be copied and distributed to participants in a training class.

 ## Steps

 The instructions assume you will provision a virtual machine with Ubuntu Linux.
 This has been tested with the following operating systems:

-* Ubuntu 14.04 LTS 64-bit
+* Ubuntu Desktop 14.04 LTS 32-bit

 ### Step 1 - Download Ubuntu iso

 Open a browser and navigate to http://www.ubuntu.com.
-Download the iso for the version of Ubuntu desktop you want to install.
+Download the iso for a 32-bit version of Ubuntu Desktop.
+As this is written, the Scratch 2.0 offline editor does not work with 64-bit Linux.

 ### Step 2 - Create VM